 But the unbalanced difficulty is the game’s biggest flaw.
 Although you can change the difficulty settings in the options screen to easier or harder (you start every new game in the normal difficulty setting), there are difficulty spikes throughout the game with the biggest one being more or less halfway (you’ll know when you reach it), in which you kind of have to break the game’s story progression in order to make it even possible to overcome.

 But on the technical aspects, the graphics, the animation and the design (both the monsters’ and the dungeons’) are simply stunning.
 Yes, this game uses an outdated engine but Westwood Studios used it to its full potential.
-Coupled with the superb voice-over, music and sound effects, Throne of Chaos might just have the best atmosphere in a dungeon crawler.
+Coupled with the superb voice-over, music and sound effects, Throne of Chaos might just have the best atmosphere in a classic dungeon crawler.

 Well, I hope you’ve enjoyed my return to reviewing retro computer games and I hope that I don’t need to take such a long hiatus anytime soon.
 And I promise to focus a bit more on my request backlog, which is getting bigger almost every day.
 Until then, keep on questing and playing.